PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/ets2/fh456_deflectors.md

 weight: 3
 ---

-This mod adds the rear deflectors (standard and LED) from the FH5/6 Globetrotter XL cabin to the FH4, and those form the FH4 Globetrotter XL cabin to the FH5/6.
+This mod adds the rear deflectors (standard and LED) from the FH5/6 Globetrotter XL cabin to the FH4, and those from the FH4 Globetrotter XL cabin to the FH5/6.

 **The [FH Tuning Pack](https://store.steampowered.com/app/1299530/) is required** if you wish to use the LED rear deflectors.
 However, the mod will still work without the DLC; you simply won't see the LED deflectors in the customization menu.